The Hotel Barcelo Isla Canela not only looks good, but it has a trio of pools and a beach nearby.

 With sunbeds, parasols and palm trees on the terrace.

-Hotel-run kids' club for ages 4 to 14 years.
+The hotel-run kids' club is for ages 4 to 14 years.

 Selection of Spanish and international dishes with a weekly themed buffet.